justinlu09/DSC180A-Genetics-Project/README.md

 * Use Docker for tools, etc.

 ## Building the project using `run.py`
-* Use the command: `run.py data` to get the "SRRXXXXXXX.1" files into a CSV in the `data/output` folder so we can extract these RNA-seq reads using fastq-dump
+* Use the command: `python run.py data` to get the "SRRXXXXXXX.1" files into a CSV in the `data/output` folder so we can extract these RNA-seq reads using fastq-dump
   * This downloads data from `data/srp073813` in the directory specified in `config/data-params.json`